ussaka/New-DMPS-software/README.md

 - Short meetings every week
 - Summer holidays around mid summer and in July.
 Project should be in a good progress before that.

+**NOTES**
+Week 22: Pasi goes through the scripts shortly with Kasperi.
+Hannu has done a very simple GUI.
+Kasperi has also started with the user interface.